Biography of Lt Gen John W. Rosa

 He received an honorary Doctor of Humane Letters from the University of Charleston in May of 2007.

 Since returning to Charleston, he has become active in college and community affairs.
-Rosa is a member of the board of directors of The Citadel Foundation, The Lowcountry Graduate Center, and a former member of The Citadel Brigadier Foundation.
-He is an ex officio member of The Citadel School of Business Advisory Board.
+Rosa is a member of the Economic Leadership Council of the Charleston Regional Development Alliance, and a member of the board of directors for both the Trident United Way and the Tri-County Cradle to Career Collaborative.
+Rosa is also a member of the board of directors of The Citadel Foundation, and a former board member for both The Citadel Brigadier Foundation and the Lowcountry Graduate Center, as well as an ex officio member of The Citadel School of Business Advisory Board.

 Both The Society of the Cincinnati and the Washington Light Infantry have made Lt.
 Gen. Rosa an honorary member.